Background pattern

 • difficulty breathing.

-In rare cases, as the immune system becomes stronger, it may also attack healthy tissues (autoimmune disorders).
-Symptoms of autoimmune disorders can appear many months after starting treatment for HIV infection.
+In rare cases, as the immune system becomes stronger, it can also attack healthy tissues (autoimmune disorders).
+The symptoms of autoimmune disorders can appear many months after starting to take medicines for HIV treatment.
 The symptoms may include:

 • palpitations (rapid or irregular heartbeats) or tremors